zcaceres/MPC/Student-Handbook/StudentHandbook.md

 At the start of your final term, you declare your degree focus.
 This is like choosing your 'major' in a traditional program, except you design it.
 A sample focus might be, "Psychology and Education" or "Social Entrepreneurship".
 Your focus must reflect your studies or it won't be approved.
 If you studied Medieval Literature, you can't declare a focus in Quantum Physics!

 ##Experiences
-Experiences bring community in the MPC.
-Every term, students are required to provide two experiences to the MPC community.
+Experiences bring strong community in the MPC.
+Every term, Fellos are required to provide two experiences to the MPC community.
 You must provide two experiences, even if you're traveling.
 Get creative.

 Draw on your skills or interest.
 You can organize a dance class or a workshop on debate.
 You could lead a field trip or other excursion.
 You can bring in a visiting speaker.
 If you're traveling, you can Skype in for your experience.
 You could also produce a video and organize a screening to share it with the MPC instead.